AngKS/Sample-Serverless-Backend-Service/ReadME.md

 chmod +x deployBackend.sh
 ```

+## Guide
+The following sections provide a brief guide on how the sample project is structured and how to deploy the sample project to AWS.

+### Project Structure
+The sample project is structured as follows:

 ## Testing
 To test the deployed serverless function via the AWS Management Console, you can follow these steps: